msupply-foundation/react-native-data-table/README.md

 # react-native-data-table
 A React Native data table written purely in JSX with React and RealmJS DB (until refactor).

+## DEPRECATED

+Unfortunately we've stopped development of react-native apps at The mSupply Foundation, and thus this repo hasn't been maintained in a long time. react-native is amazing!
+We just had some unique requirements where we felt we could do better with rust and reactjs.
+As much as we've aspired to one day give this repo TLC, it hasn't happened so to transparently, we're finally putting this notice up.
+Sorry for the dead end!

 ## Installation

 `npm install --save react-native-data-table`

 ## Usage

 react-native-data-table provides a number of components for constructing a table through composition.

 ![data table example](https://cloud.githubusercontent.com/assets/7684221/22765506/8e24ca76-eed5-11e6-97fe-5b0da7687aca.png)